 Take the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not take extra medicine to make up the missed dose.

 What happens if I overdose?

-Seek emergency medical attention or call the Poison Help line at 1-800-222-1222 if you think you have used too much of this medicine, or if a child has accidentally swallowed it.
-An overdose of ferrous gluconate can be fatal to a child.
+Seek emergency medical attention or call the Poison Help line at 1-800-222-1222 if you think you have used too much of Ferate, or if a child has accidentally swallowed it.
+An overdose of Ferate can be fatal to a child.

 Overdose symptoms may include drowsiness, severe nausea or stomach pain, vomiting, bloody diarrhea, coughing up blood or vomit that looks like coffee grounds, shallow breathing, weak and rapid pulse, cold or clammy skin, blue lips, and seizure (convulsions).

-What should I avoid while taking Ferate (ferrous gluconate)?
+What should I avoid while taking ferrous gluconate?

-Certain foods can also make it harder for your body to absorb ferrous gluconate.
-Avoid taking this medication within 1 hour before or 2 hours after eating fish, meat, liver, and whole grain or "fortified" breads or cereals.
+Certain foods can also make it harder for your body to absorb Ferate.
+Avoid taking this medicine within 1 hour before or 2 hours after eating fish, meat, liver, and whole grain or "fortified" breads or cereals.

 Call your doctor at once if you have:

-pain in your chest or throat when swallowing a ferrous gluconate tablet.
+pain in your chest or throat when swallowing a Ferate tablet.